 Temperament and developmental readiness are only part of the equation.
 Even an exceptionally mature and motivated child can flounder in traditional lessons without the most important readiness factor of all: basic music competence (BMC).
 This is the ability to sing in tune and move with accurate rhythm.
 Given a sufficiently rich music environment, tonal and rhythmic competence develop as naturally in a child as their ability to speak their native language.
 In fact, in world cultures where music remains an integral, active part of daily life, children often achieve BMC at around age three, just about the same time they are developing competency in language.

 In our culture, however, there is a delay in acquiring basic tonal and rhythm competence.
 Children grow up apparently surrounded by music but actually at a slight remove from it: their music experiences are often passive, received from recordings or television and offering little opportunity for the active engagement needed for learning.
 As a result, many children don’t learn to sing in tune and move with accurate rhythm until age six, seven, or beyond.

 Imagine the consequences of this within the context of a music lesson.
-A child without tonal competence will have difficulty recognizing whether he is playing the correct melody: he may not even have an aural understanding of what makes one note “right” and another “wrong.”
-If he lacks rhythmic competence, he will likely have trouble understanding the values of notes or keeping a steady tempo.
-If a child cannot “speak the language” of music by singing in tune and moving with accurate rhythm, how can he be expected to become literate enough to read music?
+A child without tonal competence will have difficulty recognizing whether they are playing the correct melody: they may not even have an aural understanding of what makes one note “right” and another “wrong.”
+If they lack rhythmic competence, they will likely have trouble understanding the values of notes or keeping a steady tempo.
+If a child cannot “speak the language” of music by singing in tune and moving with accurate rhythm, how can they be expected to become literate enough to read music?
 As with language, music mastery happens first at the aural/oral level, through plenty of direct exposure.